 - When applying for permits and licenses, sportsmen and women have a bona fide belief that their personal, identifiable information will be respected and protected.

-- A revealing of the personal and identifying information of sportsmen and women may lead to their being harassed, and/or the harassment of their family members.
+- Revealing the personal and identifying information of sportsmen and women may lead to their being harassed, and/or the harassment of their family members.

 State legislators are encouraged to review their current laws and regulations regarding the release of private information provided by sportsmen and women, and to work towards ensuring that the necessary privacy safeguards are built into statute to protect this information from public records requests.
-The disclosure of this data is detrimental and potentially destructive towards sportsmen and women, and their families, who may face harassment from anti-sportsmen extremists.
+The disclosure of this data is detrimental and potentially destructive towards sportsmen and women, and their families, who may face harassment from anti-sportsmen extremists, despite the fact that such harassment is illegal.
 In turn, this has the potential to disincentive participation in some of America’s most time-honored traditions, which would negatively impact the conservation efforts of state fish and wildlife agencies that rely on sportsmen-generated funding through the American System of Conservation Funding to carry out their missions.